Tübingen (Bundestag electoral district)

 Tübingen is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 290.
 It is located in central Baden-Württemberg, comprising the Tübingen district and the northeastern part of the Zollernalbkreis district.

 Tübingen was created for the 1980 federal election.
-From 2002 to 2025, it has been represented by Annette Widmann-Mauz of the Christian Democratic Union (CDU).
+From 2002 to 2025 it was represented by Annette Widmann-Mauz of the Christian Democratic Union (CDU); since 2026 it has been represented by Christoph Naser.

 Geography

 Tübingen is located in central Baden-Württemberg.
 As of the 2021 federal election, it comprises the Tübingen district and the municipalities of Bisingen, Burladingen, Grosselfingen, Hechingen, Jungingen, and Rangendingen from the Zollernalbkreis district.

 History

 Tübingen was created in 1980.
 In the 1980 through 1998 elections, it was constituency 194 in the numbering system.
 In the 2002 and 2005 elections, it was number 291.
 Since the 2009 election, it has been number 290.
 Its borders have not changed since its creation.